-We derive a significant portion of our sales from prescription drug sales reimbursed through prescription drug plans administered by pharmacy benefit management ("PBM") companies.
+We derive a significant portion of our sales from prescription drug sales reimbursed through prescription drugplans administered by pharmacy benefit management ("PBM") companies.
 PBM companies typically administer multiple prescription drug plans that expire at various times and provide for varying reimbursement rates.
 There can be no assurance that we will continue to participate in any pharmacy benefit manager network in any future time.
 If our participation in the prescription drug programs administered by one or more of the large PBM companies is restricted or terminated, we expect that our sales would be adversely affected, at least in the short-term.
 If we are unable to replace any such lost sales, either through an increase in other sales or through a resumption of participation in those plans, our operating results may be materially adversely affected.
-When we exit a pharmacy provider network and later resume network participation, there can be no assurance that we will achieve any level of business on any pace.
+When we exit a pharmacy provider network and later resume network participation, there can be no assurance that we will achieve any level of business on any pace, or that all clients of the PBM sponsor of the network will choose to include us again in their pharmacy network initially or at all.
 In addition, in such circumstances we may incur increased marketing and other costs about initiatives to regain former patients and attract new patients covered by in-network plans.